-Mons La Hire is an indie rock band based in Corvallis, OR comprising Daniel Watkins (guitar/vocals/etc), Suzanne Watkins (bass/vocals/violin), Greg Miller (drums), Ida Jane (guitar/keyboard/vocals) and Julia Miller (guitar/keyboard/vocals).
+Mons La Hire is an indie rock band based in Corvallis, OR comprising Daniel Watkins (guitar/vocals/keyboards), Suzanne Watkins (bass/vocals/violin), Greg Miller (drums).

 The band formed in 2015 as Daniel and Suzanne Watkins relocated from Philadelphia, PA to Corvallis, OR, and put out a Craigslist ad looking for people who could play Paranoid Android.

 Up until May 2017, Daniel was the primary songwriter for the band, taking his influences from a wide range of guitar rock, from the meandering stories of Belle and Sebastian and the folk-grounded guitar freakouts of Wilco to the directness of the Strokes.
 New members Ida and Julia are also songwriters, and the band has evolved as they have made their voices present.
 Greg Miller (no relation to Julia) joined on drums in summer 2018.

 Mons La Hire’s debut album, An Ad Hoc Ecosystem, was released on March 1, 2016.
 The album was composed in response to the RPM Challenge, that is, the album was composed and recorded solely during the month of February.
 The lyrics are a collage of phrases from books and other print materials ranging from Billy Collins’ poetry and Ray Bradbury’s prose to the comedic adventure stories of Daniel Pinkwater.